bourquejulien/devops-cs2024-team-exemple/README-EN.md

 Your username is the following : ``team{team #}@cs2024.one``.

-You will have access to a projet with the name of your team : ``team{team #}``.
-You must submit your code through that projet.
+You will have access to a project with the name of your team : ``team{team #}``.
+You must submit your code through that project.

 ### First connection to Azure
-Try to connect to Azure with your team account at the following address: [https://portal.azure.com](https://portal.azure.com).
+Try to connect to Azure with your team's account at the following address: [https://portal.azure.com](https://portal.azure.com).

 Three resources will be useful to you:
-- Azure Kubernetes Cluster (AKS): the cluster you will work on is named ``teamcluster``.
+- Azure Kubernetes Cluster (AKS): the cluster you will work on is named ``teamcluster``
-- Azure Container Registry (ACR): the registry that will contain the images of your service is named ``team{TEAM_NUMBER}{RANDOM_ID}``.
+- Azure Container Registry (ACR): the registry that will contain the images of your service is named ``team{TEAM_NUMBER}{RANDOM_ID}``
-- Microsoft Azure AD (formerly Active Directory): allows you to retrieve the Tenant Id.
+- Microsoft Azure AD (formerly Active Directory): allows you to retrieve the Tenant Id

 ## Challenges
 This section details the different challenges of the competition.